 Here’s how it works: Indigo and Indirubin have been confirmed to activate what is known as the aryl hydrocarbon receptor (AhR) pathway.
 Aryl hydrocarbon receptors line the gastrointestinal tract.
 When activated, they send signals to the body to override pro-inflammatory cytokines in the intestine, largely through boosting interleukin (IL)-22, which regulates intestinal immune homeostasis, reduces inflammation, and promotes mucosal tissue healing.

-If you’re looking to purchase Qing Dai, make sure the product has gone through third-party LCMS lab testing for ascertaining the minimally required content of Indigo and Indirubin, or you may not feel any benefit from this supplement.
+If you’re looking to purchase Qing Dai, make sure the product has gone through third-party LCMS lab testing to ascertain the minimally required content of Indigo and Indirubin, or you may not feel any benefit from this supplement.

 LCMS is a more complex analytical chemistry technique that goes beyond the usual heavy metal and pesticide testing.
 Unfortunately, due to the extra expense, few supplement companies undergo LCMS, but it is an extremely important factor when selecting your Qing Dai formula.